Our Vision

 I experienced what can only be described as miraculous healing from that season of my life.
 I’ve been depression-free since early 2019.
 But what developed in me during that time was a deep appreciation for people regardless of their status in life and a desire to give back to a community that is often overlooked, excluded, marginalized, and thought of as lesser.

 The Restoration Project is a 501(c)(3) organization recognized by the federal government.
-Since its origin, TRP has served many oof those who are vulnerable and may have been forgotten.
+Since its origin, TRP has served many of those who are vulnerable and may have been forgotten.

 Our Guiding Principles

-“The Restoration Project will be a place where the vulnerable find kindness,
+“The Restoration Project is a place where the vulnerable find kindness,

 William Roos